ruruchouu/DH150-Christine-Yu/README.md

 ## Heuristic Severity Evaluation Scale

-1- A Cosmetic problem, only fixed if time allows
+1- A cosmetic problem, only fixed if time allows

-2- A Minor usability problem with low fix priority
+2- A minor usability problem with low fix priority

-3- A Major usability problem that is important to fix and high priority
+3- A major usability problem that is important to fix and high priority

 4- A usability catastrophe that must be fixed